martinvl/liveshot-protocol/README.md

     The timer relies on the accuracy of the machine clocks at both ends of the system, so care must be taken to synchronize these to a reasonable extent.
     -->
-* < _iterable_ >`cards`
-    * Contains zero or more < _Card_ > objects, the keys of this object can be anything, as long as they iterate in the correct order.
-Typically this is just an array containing zero or more cards.

 <!--
 _Discussion_
 Range name and relay name is now duplicated across both `Range` and `Card`